HappySeaFox/tht/trunk/README.txt

 Author: Dmitry Baryshev
 License: Free for use

+* "Briefing" icon is created with GIMP

+Author: Dmitry Baryshev
+License: Free for use

 * "Buy" and "Sale" icons are based on the icons from Splashy theme

 http://findicons.com/pack/1689/splashy